Best Blender for Almond Milk (From Years of Experience)

 Motor Strength

-As a general rule of thumb a more powerful motor is better almond milk.
-You want to be able to pulverize the nuts efficiently and a puny generic blender isn't likely to do the trick.
+A more powerful motor is better for almond milk as a general rule of thumb.
+You want to pulverize the nuts efficiently, and a puny generic blender isn’t likely to do the trick.
 The more powerful the blender, the less soak time is needed for the almonds.

 However, if you have the time and the forethought to soak them overnight, then almost any blender will be able to do the job.